One of the fundamental advantages of krill oil is that its omega-3s are mainly bound to phospholipids, whereas fish oil’s are bound to triglycerides.

 Phospholipids do more than mix with water.
 They are part of the basic structure and make up of all our cells in the body and play an integral role in allowing our cells to function efficiently and stay healthy.

 Phospholipids play an important role in delivering omega-3s to vital organs such as the brain, heart, liver and joints.
-Research has shown that phospholipid-bound omega-3s (in the EPA & DHA form) are better absorbed due to better bioavailability and therefore more efficiently delivered to the places that need it most.
+Research has shown that phospholipid-bound omega-3s (in the EPA & DHA form) are more efficiently incorporated into red blood cell membranes and delivered to the places that need it most.

 Check out this whiteboard video to see why phospholipids make krill oil the superior omega-3 ingredient.